Larawiz/docs/docs/model-properties/seeders.md

     seeder: false
 ```

-I mean, really, I just dumped 150 lines of code to make your development easier, and you dare to disable the seeder?
+I mean, really?
+I just dumped 150 lines of code to make your development easier, and you dare to disable the seeder?
 Not cool man, not cool.